Manacord/shaggy-docs/docs/getting-started.md

 By using `/settings set perms mute` you can set a exsiting role as mute role.
 By using `/settings create muterole` you can create a role with the permission <span style="color: red;">Send Messages</span> denied in every channel.
 Users can now be muted using `/mod mute <@member> [time] [reason]`.
 The default time is 48 hours for a time.

-!> Also necessary for the temp voice system. & <span style="color: red;">Any future channels created will not be covered by Mute Role.</span>
+!> Also necessary for the temp voice system.<br>
+Any future channels created will not be covered by Mute Role.

 ?> But more on the temp voice system later.